 Polymer Clay Baking Duration

 Many crafters worry about the correct baking duration and rightly so.
-If you bake it for too long, there is an added risk of discoloration.
-If you don’t bake the clay long enough, you will get a somewhat fragile finish.
+Don’t bake it for too long, there is an added risk of discoloration.
+If you don’t bake the clay long enough, the clay won’t harden.

 A number of clay art professionals will tell you to follow the instructions on the packaging.
 If the package says 30 minutes then bake it for 30 minutes and no more.